David di Donatello: History

+The David di Donatello film awards follow the same criteria as the American Academy Awards.

-Similar prizes had already existed in Italy for about a decade, such as the Nastro d.'Gentro, but these were voted on by film critics and journalists.
-However, the Donatellos are awarded by people within the film industry, including actors, producers, directors, screenwriters, and technicians.
+Similar prizes had already existed in Italy for about a decade, such as the Nastro d'Argento, but these were voted on by film critics and journalists.
+The Donatellos are awarded by people within the film industry, including actors, producers, directors, screenwriters, and technicians.

 After Rome, from 1957 to 1980, the ceremony was held at the Greek Theatre in Taormina during Taormina Film Fest, then twice in Florence, finally returning to Rome, always with the support of the President of the Italian Republic and now with the collaboration of the Rome City Council cultural policies department.
-During the years 1950s, when the ceremony was held in Taormina, it was organized by journalist and film producer Michael Stern, who later went on to found The Michael Stern Parkinson's Research Foundation in New York City.

-The founding organization, now called the Accademia del Cinema Italiano, works in concert with and thanks to the contribution of the Italian Ministry of Performing Arts and the Ministry for Cultural Properties and Activities.
+The founding organization, now called the Accademia del Cinema Italiano, works in concert with and thanks to the contribution of the Italian Ministry of Culture and Ministry of Tourism.

 The prizes are awarded primarily to Italian films, with a category dedicated to foreign-language films.

 Presidents

-Here is a list of presidents of the Academy of Italian Cinema:
+The following is a list of presidents of the Academy of Italian Cinema: